Bottoms up: Gov. DeSantis signs off on liquor sale extension for Jax Five Points concert venue

 Will liquor service help prosperity flow back to Five Points?

-The Senate has approved a House local bill (HB 4053) that will allow booze sales at a concert hall in Jacksonville’s Riverside area.
+Gov. Ron DeSantis signed off on a local bill (HB 4053) that will allow booze sales at a concert hall in Jacksonville’s Riverside area.

-It aims to create a new special zone for event centers known as the “Urban Transition Area North of Park Street,” expanding alcohol service as long as more than half of income comes from sales of food and tickets.
+The bill creates a new special zone for event centers, known as the “Urban Transition Area North of Park Street,” which allows for expanded alcohol service as long as more than half of the income comes from food and ticket sales.

 The district will extend to Margaret Street.
 FIVE is the only event center in the space otherwise occupied by retail and restaurants.